guenchi/Darkart/index.md

 ## What is the Darkart

-Darkart implements a set of interfaces to other language libraries that can be used to easily bind other languages' libraries to Scheme.
+Darkart implements a set of interfaces to other language libraries that can be used to easily call other languages' libraries from Scheme.

 Thanks to Chez Scheme's efficient binary interface, Darkart access to libraries in other languages is very efficient and may even be faster than native languages.
 For example, [Darkart-based Scheme binding of NumPy](https://github.com/guenchi/NumPy) is faster than the Python version.

 Darkart solves the  dilemmas of libraries of lisp community.
+I hope that with the help of this project, lisp can be used more widely.

 ## Manual